Last Updated on 1 month by Riaz Hassan

 About COVID-19

-● fever
+- fever

-● dry cough
+- dry cough

-● difficulty breathing
+- difficulty breathing

-● fatigue (extreme tiredness)
+- fatigue (extreme tiredness)

-● sore throat
+- sore throat

 Some patients may have aches and pains, nasal congestion, runny nose, or diarrhea.

 Most people experience mild, flu-like symptoms.
 Some people become infected but don’t develop any symptoms and don’t feel unwell.
 Most people (about 80%) recover from the disease without needing hospital treatment.
 Around one out of every five people who get COVID-19 becomes seriously ill and develops difficulty breathing.
-Older people, and those with underlying medical problems like high blood pressure, heart problems or diabetes, are more likely to develop serious illness.
+Older people, and those with underlying medical problems like high blood pressure, heart problems, or diabetes, are more likely to develop serious illnesses.
 People with fever, cough, and difficulty breathing should seek medical attention.

 While people are most infectious when they experience (flu-like) symptoms, it may be possible that people can transmit the virus without having any symptoms or before the symptoms appear.
 However, investigations are ongoing to determine this.

-If people infected with COVID-19 are tested and diagnosed quickly and there is a rapid public health response undertaken to reduce the spread of the virus, the chance of further continued spread of the virus in a community is likely to be low.
+If people infected with COVID-19 are tested and diagnosed quickly and there is a rapid public health response undertaken to reduce the spread of the virus, the chance of further, continued spread of the virus in a community is likely to be low.

-Avoid crowds or traveling on public transport, to help prevent the spread of the virus.
+- Avoid crowds or traveling on public transport, to help prevent the spread of the virus.

 A: Yes, infected people can transmit the virus both when they have symptoms, and when they don’t have symptoms.
 This is why it is important that all people who are infected are identified by testing, isolated, and, depending on the severity of their disease, receive medical care.
 Even people confirmed to have COVID-19 but who do not have symptoms should be isolated to limit their contact with others.
 These measures break chains of transmission.

-This is why it is always important to stay at least 1.5 metres from others, cover your mouth when you cough or sneeze with a bent elbow or tissue, clean your hands regularly, avoid crowds, limit your time in enclosed public spaces, and stay home if you become unwell or if asked.
+This is why it is always important to stay at least 1.5 meters from others, cover your mouth when you cough or sneeze with a bent elbow or tissue, clean your hands regularly, avoid crowds, limit your time in enclosed public spaces, and stay home if you become unwell or if asked.

 Prevention

-A: To help minimize the spread COVID-19:
+A: To help minimize the spread of COVID-19:

 ● Keep alcohol-based hand sanitizers out of children’s reach.